Evaluate Your Gout Patients Using “STOP2

 Gout flares

-Mobilization flares in the first 3 months can be a sign that KRYSTEXXA is working to mobilize urate from tissue deposits.
-Mobilization flares are common with the use of all ULTs.1
+It is important to educate patients on mobilization flares, which are common with the use of all ULTs.
+Gout flares in the first 3 months can be a sign that KRYSTEXXA is working to mobilize urate from tissue deposits.1

 Data collected from Clinical Study Report.